modernice/vue-i18n-modules/README.md

 # vue-i18n-modules

-An extension to vue-i18n that provides namespaced lazy-loading of messages, as opposed to the default behavior of vue-i18n, which always loads all messages for a specific locale.
+An extension for [vue-i18n](https://github.com/intlify/vue-i18n-next) that provides namespaced lazy-loading of messages, as opposed to the default behavior of vue-i18n, which always loads all messages for a specific locale.

 ## Introduction